 Baylor University, based in Texas, is the oldest continuously operating university in the region and one of the largest Baptist universities in the world.

-The university occupies a large 1,000-acre campus on the banks of the Brazos River near to Austin.
+The university occupies a large 1,000-acre campus on the banks of the Brazos River in Waco.
 Baylor University is accredited by the Southern Association of Colleges and Schools.

 Baylor offers a variety of courses and there are 12 separate units governing these, which include: College of Arts and Science, Law School, George W. Truett Theological Seminary, Hankamer School of Business, and School of Engineering and Computer Science.

 The university community at Baylor is bound together tightly by religion, and a large proportion of the student body is particularly active in the field of volunteering.

 Baylor is one of the only private schools in the NCAA Division I Big 12 Conference, but the sports teams – particularly football – stay competitive.